 - An unofficial copy of the applicant’s law school transcript (an official copy may be requested before an offer is extended)

-Materials should be emailed in one PDF document to Claire Kittle Dixon, Executive Director of Talent Market, who is assisting with the search: email@example.com.
+Questions about the opening can be directed to Claire Kittle Dixon, Executive Director of Talent Market, who is assisting with the search: email@example.com.

 While we thank all applicants in advance for their interest in this position, we are only able to contact those to whom we can offer an interview.
 No phone calls please.